ENCCS/openfoam/content/numerics.rst

-The Fcppte Volume Method requires the integration over a 3-D **control volume**, such that:
+The Finite Volume Method requires the integration over a 3-D **control volume**, such that:

 .. math::